 Primary keys have special considerations.
-For more information, see "Considerations for Changing or Recreating Primary Key Columns" on page 7-25.
+For more information, see "Considerations for Changing or Recreating Primary Key Columns."

 Changing the Name of a Replicated Column, Table, or Database

 You can change the name of a replicated column, table, or database while replication is active.
 The replicate must be a master replicate.